COVID-19 AND OUR CONGREGATION

-Do not enter if you are exhibiting COVID-19 symptoms or have been in contact with others diagnosed with COVID.
-If you are diagnosed with COVID and have been inside the building, contact our Leadership Team chair and the church office immediately.
+Do not enter if you are feeling unwell (COVID or otherwise) or have been exposed to someone with COVID.
+If you are diagnosed with COVID and have been inside the building, contact the church office immediately.

 We encourage voluntary identification of vaccination status.
 Email the church office to count yourself among those in our congregation who are vaccinated.

 Our Leadership Team has implemented a five-phased re-opening plan, based on the benchmarks listed below and other pertinent guidelines and mandates.
 Be aware that this plan may be modified at any time, due to the changing nature of the COVID-19 pandemic.

 Worship held online only (i.e. benchmarks are not met, or the benchmarks are met but the congregation is not yet comfortable having onsite worship)

 Online worship continues, but some small groups and pastoral visits may meet outside of the church building (i.e. partial benchmarks are met or all benchmarks are met but the congregation is not yet comfortable having onsite worship)